-The two-tier Sanctions Board (about 40 percent of cases) Sanctions Board (about 40 percent of cases) mechanism External members (4) + Bank staff (3) Independent review (not bound by OSD) Decisions are final, no appeal OSD (about 60 percent of cases) Evaluates evidence submitted by INT in SAE Issues notice of sanctions proceedings to respondent Temporarily suspends respondent Sanction becomes effective if respondent does not contest Process There is a strict division of function between INT (investigation only) and OSD/Sanctions Board (adjudication only).
+Box 3.7.
+The Office of Sanctions and Debarment-Two-Tier Sanctions System The two-tier Sanctions Board (about 40 percent of cases) mechanism External members (4) + Bank staff (3) Independent review (not bound by OSD) Decisions are final, no appeal OSD (about 60 percent of cases) Evaluates evidence submitted by INT in SAE Issues notice of sanctions proceedings to respondent Temporarily suspends respondent Sanction becomes effective if respondent does not contest Process There is a strict division of function between INT (investigation only) and OSD/Sanctions Board (adjudication only).
 INT decides, after investigation reveals sufficient evidence, to send an SAE.
 If OSD finds that evidence is lacking (overall, or for specific allegations) it may send the SAE back to INT for further investigation.
 Once evidence is agreed by OSD, OSD sends notice of proceedings to the respondent.
 If respondent wishes to contest (within 30 days) it must send a letter to Sanctions Board.

-Five forms of The standard form of sanction is debarment from eligibility to be sanction awarded World Bank contracts, the default penalty being a three-year debarment, with conditional release.
+Five forms of sanction

+The standard form of sanction is debarment from eligibility to be awarded World Bank contracts, the default penalty being a three-year debarment, with conditional release.
 Mitigating factors (for example, severity of infringement; cooperation with INT investigation; internal reform and/or severance of offending personnel) can reduce the term of debarment, based on prestated criteria and amount of relief.
+The five forms of sanction are

+- Debarment

+- Debarment with conditional release

+- Conditional nondebarment

-The five forms of sanction are • Debarment Debarment with conditional release Conditional nondebarment Public letter of reprimand and restitution Negotiated resolution.
+- Public letter of reprimand and restitution

+- Negotiated resolution.

 Where there is compelling evidence of sanctionable activity the OSD may impose an Early Temporary Suspension on a company/individual.
 In such cases the respondent's name does not appear on the debarment list.
 This creates a "grey area" which may lead to confusion over whether a suspended party may or may not be awarded a contract.

+Statistical outcomes FY 09 FY 10 FY11 FY12 FY13 Average (FY09-13)

+Case load

-Case load 39 Cases sent by INT to OSD 39 Cases OSD sent to respondents 10 Settlement agreements - Sanctions results - 43 29 - 27 33 25 33 33 33
+Cases sent by INT to OSD 39 43 27 25 33 33

-Cases OSD sent to respondents 10 Settlement agreements - 33 33
+Cases OSD sent to respondents 10 29 33 33 25 26

-Settlement agreements - 29 - 33 05
+Settlement agreements - - 11 16 8

-v - 25 26

-Sanctions results 11 16 8
+Sanctions results

 Temporary suspensions 32 51 55 58 41 47

 Debarments/other sanctions 13 45 34 83 47 44

 Duration of cases

 Mean duration (days) 945 716 433 535 465

 < 1 Year Years >2 Years TOTAL

 Cases submitted to OSD (09-13) 9 41 112 162